Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: Experiments

+We set the default policy parameters $T = 2$ for both Autumn and RocksDB and use $c=.8$.
+We vary the value size among 50 bytes(Zippy, UP2X), 100 bytes(UDB, VAR), and 200 bytes(APP, ETC), as these value sizes reflect the average value size of different data workloads in Facebook’s production systems~\cite{atikoglu2012workload, cao2020characterizing}.
+Recall the storage options are set to $OptimizeForSmallDb$ configurations and we disabled data compression and block cache, consistent with the macro benchmarks below.
+To understand the worst-case performance of point queries, we omit the bloom filters in this micro benchmark, and in later sections, we showcase the benefit of the bloom optimization (Section~\ref{sec:autumn}) in large-scale experiments.

 \smartparagraph{Write Performance.} The write performance is measured from two operations, FillSeq and FillRandom, each containing two million data entries in sequential and uniformly random order.
 We use average latency per operation as the metric and lower latency indicates better performance.
-As shown in Figure~\ref{exp:microbench} (a), Autumn and LevelDB have lower latency when writing sequentially than uniformly random.
-They also share the similarity of having higher write latency as the value size increase, in which more bytes need to be written.
-In general, Autumn and LevelDB share similar latency among different value sizes and write patterns.
-In sequential writes, Autumn often has a slight advantage over LevelDB.
-Autumn sometimes performs slightly worse in random writes than LevelDB for large value sizes.
-For instance, with the value size of 200 bytes, Autumn FillSeq average latency is 14.021 microseconds per operation and LevelDB FillSeq average latency is 14.577 microseconds per operation.
-On the other hand, Autumn FillRandom's average latency is 36.677 microseconds per operation, and LevelDB FillRandom average latency is 34.545 microseconds per operation.
-This observation is due to Autumn gradually increasing the capacity of smaller levels.
-It implies that there are more small compactions happening at smaller levels and fewer large compactions happening at larger levels.
-In sequential writes, the runs' key boundaries have no overlaps, which minimizes the cost of compactions of small levels' compaction and LevelDB spends more time compacting large levels compared to Autumn; however, in random writes, runs' key boundaries are overlapped, and more compactions in small levels take a large portion of the overall compaction costs which also leads to slightly worse performance.
+As shown in Figure~\ref{exp:microbench} (a), Autumn and RocksDB have lower latency when writing sequentially than uniformly random.
+They also share the similarity of having higher write latency as the value size increases, in which more bytes need to be written.
+In general, Autumn and RocksDB share similar latency among different value sizes and write patterns.